intel-analytics/ipex-llm/python/orca/example/learn/pytorch/brainMRI/README.md

 ## Run on local after pip install
-Note: You should add the current directory into the `PYTHONPATH` firstly.
+Note: You should add the current directory into the `PYTHONPATH` first.
 ```
 export PYTHONPATH=./:$PYTHONPATH
 ```